edwineby/edwineby/README.md

 <div align="center">

-*"Reliability is a habit before it's a metric â€” I test for it, and I build for it."*
+*"Reliability is a habit before it's a metric — I test for it, and I build for it."*

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:6d28d9,50:2d1b69,100:0f0524&height=120&section=footer" width="100%"/>